-2) The second step (Fig. 4b) is the selection of the best performing model, among the best models obtained in the previous step for each parameter configurations.
-For that purpose, we compare the global results (A, S, P^+) obtained in the union set of DS1 of MIT-BIH-AR dataset and the MIT-BIH-SUP database, using a recording-based k-fold cross validation with k = 10 recordings.
+2) The second step [see Fig. 4(b)] is the selection of the best performing model, among the best models obtained in the previous step for each parameter configurations.
+For this purpose, we compare the global results (A, S, and $P^+$ ) obtained in the union set of DS1 of MIT-BIH-AR dataset and the MIT-BIH-SUP database, using a recording-based k-fold cross validation with k = 10 recordings.

-3) Finally the performance of the selected model is evaluated in DS2 for comparison with [4], as shown in Fig. 4c.
-Additionally the performance in the INCART database is compared to that obtained in DS2 to asses how the model behaves in completely different databases.
+3) Finally, the performance of the selected model is evaluated in DS2 for comparison with [4], as shown in Fig. 4(c).
+Additionally, the performance in the INCART database is compared to that obtained in DS2 to asses how the model behaves in completely different databases.

-The results presented in this work are compared to the classifier developed in [4] (reference classifier in the rest of this work), being this, to our knowledge, the best performing fully automatic multiclass classifier (AAMI compliant) reviewed in the literature.
+The results presented in this paper are compared to the classifier developed in [4] (reference classifier in the rest of this paper), being this, to our knowledge, the best performing fully automatic multiclass classifier (AAMI compliant) reviewed in the literature.
 In order to perform a fair comparison, some methodological aspects were maintained as similar as possible.
 The implementation of the classifier suggested in [4] was contrasted with the reported results obtaining comparable results.
 With this implementation, we could evaluate the generalization capability of the reference classifier in the MIT-BIH-SUP database, since this experiment was not performed in [4].
-In those situations where the experiments were already performed in [4], the reported results were used.
+In these situations, where the experiments were already performed in [4], the reported results were used.